MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-endpoints.md

 The script provides a convenient method to list and review all services required by Intune and Autopilot in one location.
 Additional properties can be returned from the endpoint service such as the category property, which indicates whether the FQDN or IP should be configured as **Allow**, **Optimize** or **Default**.

 You'll also need FQDNs that are covered as part of Microsoft 365 Requirements.
-For reference, the following tables include the list of URLs returned, and the service they're tied to.
+For reference, the following tables the service they're tied to, and the list of URLs returned.

 The Data columns shown in the tables are: